Multi-module microwave assembly for fast read-out and charge noise characterization of silicon quantum dots: Aliasing effect of finite sampling on charge noise

 In Fig.~\ref{fig:Charge_noise}, we find an upwards bend in the charge noise data, in the range f $>$ 10$^{-1}$ for the peak tracking and the range f $>$ 10$^{5}$ for the voltage spectroscopy.
 We attribute this to an artefact caused by the aliasing effect described above.
 In principle this can be avoided by implementing a low-pass filter before the data is sampled, however depending on the frequency drop-off of the filter there may still be a finite contribution to the charge noise.
 The finite noise contribution can be modelled by a duplication of the charge noise offset by a frequency equal to the sampling frequency $f_\text{s}$:

-In the case of our voltage-spectroscopy measurement we sampled at a frequency of 1~MHz, using a low-pass filter of 100~kHz with 6 dB drop-off per decade (implemented by Stanford Research SR560 pre-amplifiers with variable low-pass filter), fulfilling the Nyquist condition.
+In the case of our voltage-spectroscopy measurement we sampled at a frequency of 1~MHz, using a low-pass filter of 100~kHz with 6 dB drop-off per octave (implemented by Stanford Research SR560 pre-amplifiers with variable low-pass filter), fulfilling the Nyquist condition.
 Because of the presence of this filter there is much less of an aliasing effect in the voltage-spectroscopy spectrum (compared to that of the peak-tracking) but some amount remains above 100~kHz.

-For the peak-tracking, on the other hand, there is effectively no filtering in the relevant frequency range.
+For the peak-tracking, on the other hand, there is effectively no analogue filtering in the relevant frequency range.
 Peak positions are sampled at an $f_\text{s}$ of 10.4~Hz (given by the speed of the voltage ramp of 83.33~Hz over 8 averages) and the low-pass filter of the SR560 is set at 10~kHz.
 Reducing the low pass-filter frequency will interfere with the peak shape and therefore make accurate determination of the peak location impossible.
-This makes it difficult to remove any aliasing contribution for charge noise obtained using the peak-tracking method.
+This makes it difficult to remove any aliasing contribution for charge noise obtained using the peak-tracking method by analogue methods.
+Digital averaging and peak fitting introduces some amount of filtering above the averaging frequency and the ramp frequency respectively - however neither of these is able to fulfill the Nyquist condition since they are always limited to above the sampling frequency.